mayuresh/openfda-prototype/README.md

 ## Approach (750 Word Limit):

-In this phase we went through the available apis and interviewed sample users to come up with use case that would be helpful to our users.
-We came up with the usecase of finding top 10 list of "Adverse drug reactions" and "Drugs that could casue those reactions".
+In this phase we went through the available apis and interviewed sample users to come up with a use case that would demo a solution that provides meaningful insight into the adverse reaction data.
+The use case described above provides drill down exploration capability from list of "Adverse drug reactions" to list of drugs that caused those reactions.

 While building the prototype, we followed "US Digital Services Playbook" as our guide to ensure we deliver successful Agile Service prototype.

 ### Requirements
 Our requirements began looking at the API of openFDA and understanding the capabilities of the system.
 This was followed by identifying a set of users and conducting the interviews.
 The data from the interviews and the research on the APIs lead us to requirements for "Visualizing data for adverse drug reactions".
 Next step was to identify the User Stories on an Internal Jira Server.
 These User Stories also recorded Functionality, Usability 508 compliance, Security and Technical considerations of the feature.